How to Clean Messy Data in Excel: Step-by-Step Guide

 • Delimited — Split by comma, space, tab, or custom delimiter

-In Microsoft 365, use the TEXTSPLIT function instead for more flexibility.
+In Microsoft 365, use the TEXTSPLIT function instead for more flexibility — it spills into a dynamic array and updates automatically when the source changes:

 6. Handle Blank Cells